 Pros: Having a central reference point minimises error-compounding – i.e. each string is matched back to a single main one, meaning that tuning mistakes will not ‘carry over’ to the next.
 Besides, the method is quick, easy to remember, and brings enough volume to cut through background noise.

 Additionally, A is the dominant calibration pitch across Western music, so if there’s a tuning fork lying around then it’s probably in A440 (1str 5fr).
-There’s even a button on my amp that emits an A440, which I can compare directly with the natural harmonic on 5fr A string.
+There’s even a button on my amp that emits an A440, which I can compare directly with the natural harmonic on 5fr A string (another reason not to pay too much attention to the A432 fad).

 Cons: On badly-intoned guitars, the fretted notes often come out sharper than their open string counterparts – effectively, the strings are ‘bending’ down to the fretboard (you may want to swap the 10fr A string to 5fr D string, or use more 2fr matches).